thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/thingy52_music_cli/README.rst

 =================

 The Thingy:52 microphone outputs PDM data that must be processed.
 This is done by ARM DSP.
 By doing Fast Fourier Transform (FFT) and computing magnitue for each array element, raw PDM data is converted to a discrete spectrum array.
-Each element of the spectrum array represent one frequency, and the value of the element is magnitue.
+Each element of the spectrum array represents one frequency, and the value of the element is magnitue.
 As default, a PDM buffer size of 512 is used.
 This generates a discrete spectrum array of 256 (half of the PDM buffer size).
-To find what frequency each element of the spectrum array represent, use this formula:
+To find what frequency each element of the spectrum array represents, use this formula:

 .. math::